He Peeled Off the Stockings Slowly… : adventures with a calçot

 The calçots were good…. but not so good, we felt, as to justify all the palaver.
 What was, however, a revelation was the romesco sauce.

-Now that really was gobsmackingly excellent, much too good to be reserved solely for eating with calçots, and worthy of a post all of its own.
+Now that really was gobsmackingly excellent, much too good to be reserved solely for eating with calçots, and worthy of a post all of its own (link above).

-If you can’t find calçots you could try substituting with baby leeks.
+If you can’t find calçots you could try substituting with baby leeks, or with fat spring onions.

 Further information about calçots